solarwinds/appoptics-apm-node/guides/apm-release-process.md

     * make changes and commit them.
     * N.B. mocha and eslint are globally installed in the development environment. they are not installed by executing `npm install` in the `appoptics-apm-node` root directory. if your setup varies take this into account.
-    * if your editor does integrate eslint then execute `npm run eslint`. regarding eslint - it's preferred to require semi-colons but the code has substantial groups
+    * if your editor does not integrate eslint then execute `npm run eslint`. regarding eslint - it's preferred to require semi-colons but the code has substantial chunks of code that were written without semicolons so that rule is a warning, not an error.
     * run tests `npm test`.
 It is often useful to run a subset of tests using the globally installed mocha, e.g.,
       - `mocha test/*.test.js` to run the basic test suite
       - `mocha test/probes/*.test.js` to test the probes
       - `mocha test/probes/fs.test.js` to test only the `fs` instrumentation.
       - `test.sh` runs groups of tests and outputs a useful summary. `npm test` executes `test.sh`.
+      - the `test/lambda/remote.test.js` will fail if the version doesn't match the version of the lambda agent. run tests with `AO_TEST_LAMBDA_IGNORE_VERSIONS=true npm test` in order to skip the version checks. the intention of the check is to verify that the lambda layer installed on the remote test application matches (i.e., we're testing the lambda layer that we intend to).
     * install changes in local todo application using one of the two following methods and test:
       - `npm install https://api.github.com/repos/appoptics/appoptics-apm-node/tarball/test-10.1.0-rc` where `test-10.1.0-rc`
       is the branch to install.